 Switzerland recognised the Kingdom of Jordan in 1949.
-The Swiss embassy in Amman was opened in 1970 and a Swiss cooperation office in 2001.
+It opened an embassy in Amman in 1970 and a Swiss cooperation office in 2001.
 Until 2008, Jordan was a priority country for SECO's economic cooperation.
-The Jordanian ruling couple is involved in various World Economic Forum projects (Queen Rania is a member of the Board of Trustees).
+The Jordanian royal couple are involved in various World Economic Forum projects and Queen Rania is a member of its board of trustees.

 In 1812, Johann Ludwig Burckhardt, a Swiss geographer, rediscovered the ancient city of Petra, which is now a UNESCO World Heritage site.